MasonM/avsh/README.md

-# bvsh
+# avsh

-bvsh ("Better Vagrant sSH") is a standalone script that emulates `vagrant ssh`, but is much faster and more convienent when working on sync folders.
+avsh ("Augmented Vagrant sSH") is a standalone script that emulates `vagrant ssh`, but is much faster and more convienent when working on sync folders.
 It will automatically set up SSH multiplexing the first time it's run, which eliminates the overhead of establishing a SSH connection on subsequent invocations.
 Additionally, it detects when you're working in a synched folder, and automatically